 Lights Off, Somebody Dies

-The characters are attending a Masquerade Ball
+This trope describes the basic situation where a story's characters are attending a Masquerade Ball

 In Real Life

 , this kind of murder would be very difficult to actually pull off.
 The murderer would have to be able to see in the dark, in order to avoid tripping over things or bumping into people.
 Then they would have to correctly identify the person they want to kill without seeing their face.
 (This sometimes leads to a plot twist where it turns out that somebody else in the room was actually the murderer's intended victim

 .)
 They'd also need to work out how to discreetly get the lights off

 in the first place - everyone is going to suspect that shady-looking fellow who was hanging around the light switch.
 Best not to think about it too hard.